apache/ws-axiom/README.txt

 Any problem with this release can be reported to ws-commons mailing list .
-If you are sending an email to the mailing list make sure to add the [Axiom] prefix to the subject.
+If you are sending an email to the mailing list make sure to add the [AXIOM] prefix to the subject.

 Mailing list subscription:
     commons-dev-subscribe@ws.apache.org

-Thank you for using Axiom!
+Thank you for using AXIOM!

-The Axis2 Team.
+The AXIOM Team.